March 6, 2025

 Acute pancreatitis occurs suddenly and can range from mild discomfort to a life-threatening emergency.
 Dogs with acute pancreatitis often experience severe vomiting, abdominal pain, lethargy, diarrhea, and collapse.

 Some dogs may take on a "praying position," where they stretch their front legs forward and raise their hind legs to relieve pain.
-This condition is commonly triggered by high-fat meals, such as table scraps or greasy foods, but it can also result from certain medications, trauma, obesity, genetics, or other health issues.
+This condition is typically triggered by high-fat meals, such as table scraps or greasy foods.
+However, acute pancreatitis in dogs can also result from certain medications, trauma, obesity, genetics, or other health issues.

 Chronic Pancreatitis

 On the other hand, chronic pancreatitis develops gradually over time.
-This means that the condition is caused by repeated episodes of inflammation that can permanently damage the pancreas.
-Dogs with chronic pancreatitis may not show dramatic symptoms, but they often experience intermittent vomiting, loss of appetite, mild abdominal pain, and gradual weight loss.
+This condition is caused by repeated episodes of inflammation that can permanently damage the dog's pancreas.
+Dogs with chronic pancreatitis may now show dramatic symptoms.
+However, they can often experience intermittent vomiting, loss of appetite, mild abdominal pain, and gradual weight loss.

 Some dog breeds, like Miniature Schnauzers, Yorkshire Terriers, and Collies, are at a higher risk of developing chronic pancreatitis.
-Over time, ongoing inflammation can damage pancreatic tissue, leading to conditions such as diabetes mellitus or exocrine pancreatic insufficiency, which affects digestion and nutrient absorption.
+Over time, the ongoing inflammation can damage the pancreatic tissue.
+As a result, your dog can experience issues such as diabetes mellitus or exocrine pancreatic insufficiency.
+These can negatively affect digestion and nutrient absorption.

 What Causes Pancreatitis in Dogs?

 Pancreatitis can develop for various reasons, but in many cases, the exact cause remains unknown.
-However, there are several factors and risks that have been linked to pancreatitis in dogs.
+However, several factors and risks have been linked to pancreatitis in dogs.

 Here’s what causes pancreatitis in dogs: